Automatic (output .json triggers a prompt)

 DOB |

-Date of birth in context keywords |
+Date of birth — keyword-anchored, multilingual labels (EN/ES/DE/AR/ZH/KO) |

 PASSPORT |

-Generic EU passport pattern |
+Generic machine-readable passport format — global |

 PUBLIC_IP |

-Non-RFC-1918, non-loopback IPv4 |
+Non-RFC-1918, non-loopback IPv4 — global |

 Credit card numbers are validated with the Luhn algorithm — false positives from random numeric strings are eliminated.
+Values are censored to 4 visible characters per end.

 Collects email addresses from snippet and page content, deduplicates globally across all results, and categorizes by prefix.